michaelgruczel/object-storage-tutorial/README.md

 # object storage for java developers

-> :warning: TOOD this tutorial is under development, don't use it at the moment

 ## what is object storage ?

 Object storage manages data as objects, as opposed to other storage architectures like file systems which manage data as a file.
 The most object storage systems provide REST APIs to manage the containers and objects.